ScottLogic/blog/_posts/2023-05-04-langchain-mini.md

 We can see that GPT has determined (i.e. `Thought:`) that in order to answer this question, it should execute a search, using the term "high temperature san francisco yesterday fahrenheit".
 Interestingly it has gone ahead and 'imagined' what the result of this search might have been and returned an answer of 69 degrees.

 It's quite impressive that given this simple prompt GPT has 'reasoned' that the best way to answer this question is via some sort of search.
-If you do just as GPT the following question "Q: What was the high temperature in SF yesterday in Fahrenheit?", it will happily reply - "The high temperature in San Francisco yesterday (August 28, 2019) was 76°F".
-Clearly that was not yesterday, but the reported temperature was correct!
+If you do just ask directly GPT the following question "Q: What was the high temperature in SF yesterday in Fahrenheit?", it will happily reply - for me it responded "The high temperature in San Francisco yesterday (August 28, 2019) was 76°F".
+Clearly that was not yesterday, but surprisingly the reported temperature for that date was correct!

 In order to stop GPT imagining the whole conversation, we simply need to specify `Observation:` as stop sequence.